Mage and Monsters II similar games & best alternatives

 Analysis

 Less representative of its motivational profile, with noticeable differences.
-Motivations that often define this kind of title include Fantasy, Violence, Story, Thrill.
-Here, the score leans higher than usual among comparable games on Violence, Fantasy, Leadership.
+Motivations that often define this kind of title include Idle, Thrill, Violence, Survival.
+Here, the score leans higher than usual among comparable games on Violence, Leadership.
+It leans lower than usual among comparable games on Expression.

 How to use the graph